Club/Organization Re-Registration Requirements

 2020-2021 Academic Year

 In order to maintain University Recognition, student organizations are required to re-register with the Department of Student Engagement and Activities (hereinafter referred to as “SEA”).
-This re-registration process is restricted to those groups that hold University Recognition for the current academic year (2019-2020), including those groups that were approved in the most recent New Club Process.
+This re-registration process is restricted to those groups that hold University Recognition for the current academic year (2019-2020), including those groups that were approved in the most recent New Club/Organization Process.

 Recognition is the formal process by which the University agrees that a club or organization may function on campus, enroll members, and identify with the University.
 Re-registration allows SEA a process by which appropriate records for all student groups can be maintained.
 Information requested during the re-registration process includes, but is not limited to, the organization’s Statement of Purpose, Executive Board members, and Advisor information.